conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 and for the majority of cases :ref:`cache_variables<conan-cmake-toolchain-cache_variables>` is what you probably want to use.
-Also, take into account that as these variables are defined inside the *conan_toolchain.cmake* file, and the toolchain is loaded several times by CMake the definition of these variables will be done at those points as well.
+Also, take into account that as these variables are defined inside the *conan_toolchain.cmake* file, and the toolchain is loaded several times by CMake, the definition of these variables will be done at those points as well.

 .. code:: python